harrisjb/cse6242-d3/docs/readme.txt

 1. DESCRIPTION - Describe the package in a few paragraphs

-2. INSTALLATION - How to install and setup your code The Code for the project is available on GitHub.
+2. INSTALLATION - How to install and setup the code The Code for the project is available on GitHub.
 In addition to the source code the repository also contains documentation and many preprocessed files that can be used for further analysis and demos